parthshingari28/Basic-Linux-Commands/README.md

 cat >> file - append standard input into file

 tail -f file - output contents of file as it grows

+xdg-open filename - to open file using terminal

+node - to run node.js in terminal

+node filename - to run javascript in terminal